Ramoonus/jquery-updater/readme.txt

 == Description ==
 This plugin updates jQuery to the latest stable version on your website.

+For bugs, issues and questions use the GitHub [issues](https://github.com/Ramoonus/jQuery-Updater/issues) page

 For more about jQuery information visit [jquery.com](http://jquery.com)

 == Installation ==